iLert/docs/integrations/guardduty.md

 ![](../.gitbook/assets/awsguardduty-rulemade.png)

-* In order to test this, go back to the Amazon GuardDuty console and generate sample findings, to create event in iLert.
+* In order to test this, go back to the Amazon GuardDuty console and generate sample findings, to create event in ilert.

 ![](../.gitbook/assets/awsguardduty-generatefindings.png)

 * Select Settings, then select Generate Sample Findings and then click Findings in the left navigation bar.
-* The sample findings should have been generated, and it will create the event in the iLert automatically.
+* The sample findings should have been generated, and it will create the event in the ilert automatically.